AtomicNibble/TDiss/README.md

 - Zero allocations
 - Thread safe (no internal state)
 - Fast (around ~50MB/s)
-- No dependancies other than stdlib (could be removed)
+- No dependencies other than stdlib (could be removed)
 - Can be built as 32bit or 64bit (both support decoding 32bit or 64bit instructions)
 - Can handle / skip invalid bytes
 - Large set of tests
+- Tested with MSVC (Windows), GCC

 ## Projects